agx540/complexK8/docker-kubernetes.md

 - targetPort: send all incoming traffic to the pod.dir
 - nodePort: is the port which is used to call the cluster and get forwarded to the pod.

 ![Imperative and declarative configuration approach](img/2020-03-16-15-41-26.png)

 Kubernetes supports declarative and imperative approach

+##### Cluster IP

+Exposes the Service on a cluster-internal IP.
+Choosing this value makes the Service only reachable from within the cluster.
+This is the default ServiceType.

+##### LoadBalancer

+Exposes the Service externally using a cloud provider’s load balancer.
+NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created.

+##### External Name

+Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
+No proxying of any kind is set up.

+##### Ingress

+An API object that manages external access to the services in a cluster, typically HTTP.
+Ingress may provide load balancing, SSL termination and name-based virtual hosting.

 #### Deployment